 Just like football, your credit is a “battle” — and the victory is earned on the field of your finances.

 Here are four tips inspired from the Super Bowl to help you win your own credit Super Bowl:

 - Only teams that show up can play.
 Can you imagine what would happen if a team didn’t show up for the Super Bowl?
 They would default automatically… and become the laughingstock of the NFL.
 If you want to make positive changes to your credit, it starts with showing up; with making a decision to work on your credit, and by pulling your credit reports and scores to see where you stand.
-AnnualCreditReport.com offers you one free credit report per year from each of the three major credit reporting agencies, and Credit.com’s Credit Report Card offers you a free credit score once a month.
+You can get your free annual credit report once per year from each of the three major credit reporting agencies, and Credit.com’s Credit Report Card offers you a free credit score once a month.